Robz8/lolSnes/README.md

 How to use

-Place lolsnes.nds in your flashcart's root folder (or wherever DS ROMs are).
+Place lolsnes.nds with your DS ROMs.
 In the same folder, create a folder named 'snes', and place your ROMs in there.

 lolSnes is able to properly detect the ROM type in most cases.
 Headered and headerless ROMs are supported, both LoROM and HiROM.

-Once it starts, you should see a (not so) fancy ROM selection menu.
+Once it starts, you should see a pretty basic ROM selection menu.
 Select the ROM you want to play, and press A or B. Then uh... see what happens.
-Some games run, others explode spectacularly or just do nothing.
+Some games will run, others won't.